Chrischn/Project-Tessera/README.md

 * Rework the build pipe (Scons -> CMake?)

+* Add option for development on Linux

 * Plan out the integration of CvGameCoreDLL -> what about compability with saves and mods?

-* Create basic landscape drawing in 3D world
+* Create basic landscape drawing in 3D world (Godot GridMap? https://docs.godotengine.org/en/stable/tutorials/3d/using_gridmaps.html)

 * XML Import (requires CvGameCoreDLL?)